RiturajAgrahari/Django-WeatherApp/README.md

 # Django-WeatherApp
-This is my own personal project to learn django.
+This was my first personal project in order to master django.

-## Project contains:
+## Project feature:
-* Checking weather of city.
+* Checking weather of a city.
 * Comparing weather of 2 cities.

-## Technologies Used:
+## Tech stack Used:
 * Python
 * Django
 * Javascript